 - The places where rice was first grown are to the north of the Vindhyas.

-- About 2500 years ago, cities developed on the banks of the Ganga and its tributaries, and along the sea coasts.
+- About 2500 years ago, cities developed on the banks of the Ganga and its tributaries and along the sea coasts.

-Names of the land
+Names of the Land

-Our country is known by both words i.e India and Bharat.
+Our country is known by both words, i.e., India and Bharat.

 - The word India comes from the Indus, called Sindhu in Sanskrit.
 The Iranians and the Greeks who came through the northwest about 2500 years ago called it the Hindos or the Indos, and the land to the east of the river was called India.

-One way through which we can find out about our past is by reading the books that were written long ago.
+One way through which we can find out about our past is by reading books that were written long ago.
 These books are called manuscripts because they were written by hand.
-These were written on palm leaves, or on the specially prepared bark of a tree known as the birch, which grows in the Himalayas.
+These were written on palm leaves or on the specially prepared bark of a tree known as the birch, which grows in the Himalayas.
 These books dealt with all kinds of subjects: religious beliefs and practices, the lives of kings, medicine and science.
-Besides, there were epics, poems, plays as well.
+Besides, there were epics, poems, and plays as well.

 Inscriptions are writings on relatively hard surfaces such as stone or metal.
 In the past, when kings wanted their orders inscribed so that people could see, read and obey them, they used inscriptions for this purpose.
 There are other kinds of inscriptions as well, where men and women (including kings and queens) recorded what they did.
 For example, records of victories in battle.

-An archaeologist is a person who studies the remains of buildings made of stone and brick, paintings and sculpture.
+An archaeologist is a person who studies the remains of buildings made of stone and brick, paintings and sculptures.
 They also explore and excavate to find tools, weapons, pots, pans, ornaments and coins.
 They also look for bones of animals, birds, and fish to find out what people ate in the past.

-One past or many?
+One Past or Many?

-The title of this book is Our Pasts – I. The word ‘pasts’ in plural is used to draw attention to the fact that the past was different for different groups of people.
+The title of this book is Our Pasts – I. The word ‘pasts’ in the plural is used to draw attention to the fact that the past was different for different groups of people.
 For example, the lives of herders or farmers were different from those of kings and queens, the lives of merchants were different from those of crafts persons, and so on.
-It is even true today as people followed different practices and customs in different parts of the country.
+It is even true today as people follow different practices and customs in different parts of the country.

 We hope you have found CBSE Notes Class 6 History Chapter 1 helpful for your exam preparation.
 Keep learning and stay tuned for more updates on CBSE and NCERT.

-Frequently asked Questions on CBSE Class 6 History Notes Chapter 1: What Where How and When
+Frequently Asked Questions on CBSE Class 6 History Notes Chapter 1 What, Where, How and When

-Where is ‘Magada’ located in present India?
+Where is Magada located in present India?

-What is the importance of ‘Manuscripts’?
+What is the importance of manuscripts?